iconfu/svg-inject/README.md

 # SVGInject

-A tiny intuitive solution for injecting SVG files inline into the DOM
+A tiny, intuitive, robust solution for injecting SVG files inline into the DOM

 ## What does it do?